 He killed his son Pelops, cooked him roasting the pieces of his body and served him to the Gods.
 However, the Gods understood what was going on and refused to eat.

 The only one who decided to eat the food provided by Tantalus was Demeter, who ate the shoulder of Pelops.
 According to the myth, Zeus decided to restore Pelops’ life, and Demeter gave him an arm made of ivory, to replace the shoulder she had eaten during the dinner.

 This act could not go unpunished and the Gods punished Tantalus: Zeus killed him crushing him on a mountain and destroyed everything he had created, including his kingdom.
 But that was not the end…

-Zeus brought Tantalus to the Tartarus and hanged him from a fruit tree amidst a lake.
-Tantalus was doomed to suffer from hunger and thirst eternally, since he could not reach the fruits, and he could not reach the water.
-Although he was close to the fruits and the water as well, each time that he tried to take a piece of fruits or a little water, the trees and lakes would move away from him, so that he could not reach them.
+Zeus brought Tantalus to the Tartarus and put him into a lake with a fruit tree above him.
+Tantalus was doomed to suffer from hunger and thirst eternally, since he could not reach the fruit or the water.
+Although he was close to the fruits and the water, whenever he tried to take a piece of fruit or drink a little water, the tree and the water would move away from him, so that he could not reach them.

 The punishment of Tantalus was actually the eternal frustration that he could not satisfy his needs.

 Since the Greek mythology gave us the myth of Tantalus, this name became the origin of the English verb “to tantalize”.
 The underlying idea behind the verb and its products is that when someone is tantalized, that person undergoes the same experiences as the hero of the myth: something needed and desirable is out of reach always, or too hard to get.
 The verb “tantalize” means to arouse someone’s expectations teasing him, since they are eternally disappointed.